aFarkas/lazysizes/README.md

 Here the list of options:

 * ``lazySizesConfig.lazyClass`` (default: ``"lazyload"``): Marker class for all elements which should be lazy loaded (There can be only one ``class``.
 In case you need to add some other element, without the defined class, simply add it per JS: ``$('.lazy-others').addClass('lazyload');``)
 * ``lazySizesConfig.preloadAfterLoad`` (default: ``false``): Wether lazysizes should load all elements after the window onload event.
 (Note: lazysizes will then load all elements using a queue.
 Only two parallel elements are loaded at the same time.
 This makes sure that other postboned downloads are also loaded.).
-Recommendation: On non-mobile devices this should be ``true``.
+It's unsure wether this should be ``true`` by default.
+Recommendation: Set this to ``true`` at in case you don't use the LQIP pattern.
 * ``lazySizesConfig.onlyLargerSizes`` (default: ``true``): In case a responsive image had the ``data-sizes="auto"`` attribute and the computed new size decreases, lazysizes won't normally change the ``sizes`` attribute to a lower value.
 * ``lazySizesConfig.srcAttr`` (default: ``"data-src"``): The attribute, which should be transformed to ``src``.
 * ``lazySizesConfig.srcset`` (default: ``"data-srcset"``): The attribute, which should be transformed to ``srcset``.